Dr. Lee of the John A Burns School of Medicine at the University of Hawaii has no relevant financial relationships to disclose.)

-This article includes discussion of developmental language disorder, developmental speech disorder, specific language disorder, and specific language impairment.
+This article includes discussion of developmental language disorder, specific language disorder, specific language impairment, spoken language disorder, and oral language disorder.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Developmental language delays and language disorders are a relatively common developmental finding in preschool children.
-The author reviews current literature; studies indicate a persistence of language delays in a percentage of children.
+Developmental language delays and language disorders are a relatively common developmental finding in children.
+The authors review current literature; studies indicate a persistence of language delays in a percentage of children.
+Language disorders may persist across the lifespan, and symptoms may change over time.
+The lack of consistency in the terminology and classification systems related to developmental language disorders impacts research and clinical practice.

 • Developmental language disorders are not uncommon, and they have some long-term impacts on the lives of the individuals.